GIS Academic Programs & Courses

 THE GRADUATE PROGRAM

-We now offer a Master in GIS and a Postgraduate Certificate in GIS.
+We now offer an Online Master in GIS and a Postgraduate Certificate in GIS.

 Most of the 40000 level courses above are also available at the Masters level and PhD level.
 At the Masters level, students may concentrate in GIS by taking 2 or more advanced GIS-tagged courses.
 In addition, Masters students must write a thesis.